alexteghipco/brainSurfer/README.md

 *NOTE: This software is provided as is with no guarantee of any kind.*

 # The brainSurfer manual-tutorial thing
 This is a more in-depth guide to using brainSurfer that includes lots of documentation about what goes on under the hood.
 It's organized like a tutorial with "videos" (gifs) that show how various actions are performed using data that is packaged with brainSurfer so that you can follow along yourself.
-Some of the longer videos are a bit more compressed and blurry, but the idea is that you are generating the same figures in the video on your own.
+Some of the longer videos are a bit more compressed and blurry, but the idea is that you are generating the same figures in the videos on your own.
 The more tutorial-like portion of this manual starts on [section 4](#loadingUnderlayTemplates).

-The end of this readme contains a section about [scripts and dependencies](#scriptsDependencies) in case you are looking for that sort of thing (it will be updated pretty soon with more information).
+If the videos look poorly proportioned in github make sure you've clicked on the readme file itself.

 ## Table of contents
 1. [File compatibility](#filetypes)